epogrebnyak/justpath/README.md

 pip install git+https://github.com/epogrebnyak/what-the-path.git
 ```

-## Rationale
+## Motivation

 I'm scared of PATH environment variable syntax on Windows vs Linux,
-so I wrote this small utility to be able to explore the path more easily.
+so I wrote this small utility to be able to explore PATH more easily.

-## Disclaimer
+## Notes

+1. Neither `pathit` nor any child process cannot modify your shell PATH, just view it.
-1. Yes, you can run `echo $PATH | tr ";" "\n" | sort` and even better tools may exist.
+2. Yes, you can run `echo $PATH | tr ";" "\n" | sort` instead of `pathit` on Linux.
-2. `pathit` or any child process cannot modify PATH, but it can provide a command to do so.
+3. Even better tools may exist:
+   - [Rapid Environment Editor](https://www.rapidee.com/en/path-variable) for Windows is a gem (no affiliation, just a thankful user).
+   - Maybe some smart command-line utility in Rust will emerge for PATH, but [not there yet](https://gist.github.com/sts10/).